-The Corporation recognized a foreign currency exchange loss of \$284 in other (losses) gains, net (2022 - \$49).
-Based on the Corporation's US dollar denominated monetary assets and liabilities, at December 31, 2023, the Corporation estimates that a ten-cent change in the value of the US dollar would increase or decrease net earnings by \$71 (2022 - \$481).
+The Corporation recognized a foreign currency exchange gain of \$19 in other (gains) losses, net (2023 - loss of \$284).
+Based on the Corporation's US dollar denominated monetary assets and liabilities, at December 31, 2024, the Corporation estimates that a ten-cent change in the value of the US dollar would increase or decrease net earnings by \$333 (2023 - \$71).

-Interest rate risk
+• Interest rate risk

 Interest rate risk is the risk the value or future cash flows of a financial instrument will fluctuate as a result of changes in market interest rates.
-In 2023 and 2022, the Corporation was primarily exposed to interest rate risk on cash and cash equivalents and borrowings.
-The Corporation estimates that a change of 100 basis points in interest rates as at December 31, 2023 would have increased or decreased net earnings for the year ended December 31, 2023 by \$157 (2022 - \$46), arising from interest expense incurred on cash and cash equivalents and borrowings.
+In 2024 and 2023, the Corporation was primarily exposed to interest rate risk on cash and cash equivalents and borrowings.
+The Corporation estimates that a change of 100 basis points in interest rates as at December 31, 2024 would have increased or decreased net earnings for the year ended December 31, 2024 by \$171 (2023 - \$157), arising from interest income incurred on cash and cash equivalents.